conan-io/docs/integrations/visual_studio.rst

 .. note::

     Remember to set your project's architecture and build type accordingly, explicitly or implicitly, when issuing the :command:`conan install` command.
-If these values don't match, you build will probably fail.
+If these values don't match, your build will probably fail.

     e.g. **Release/x64**

 .. seealso::

-    Check the :ref:`visualstudio_generator` for the complete reference.
+    Check :ref:`visualstudio_generator` for the complete reference.

 Calling Visual Studio compiler
 ------------------------------

-You can call your Visual Studio compiler from your ``build()`` method using the ``VisualStudioBuildEnvironment`` and the :ref:`tools_vcvars_command`.
+You can call the Visual Studio compiler from your ``build()`` method using the ``VisualStudioBuildEnvironment`` and the :ref:`tools_vcvars_command`.

 Check the :ref:`msbuild` section for more info.